 Virtual desktop infrastructure works via virtual machines that are controlled through centralised management software.
 Essentially, a VDI is a remote server setup where the servers are segmented into virtual machines (VMs).
 A hypervisor creates, runs and manages multiple host machine VMs that contain the virtual desktop environment.
 These virtual machines host a virtual desktop operating system, with each virtual desktop containing an image of the operating system.

 VDI offers a number of advantages over maintaining a single location workplace.

 Using a VDI means that an enterprise is consolidating resources on a host server.
 As users place demand on that infrastructure, the virtual network enables more efficient use of those resources.
 As a result of this improved efficiency, IT departments can scale hardware requirements and purchasing.

-In addition, because VDIs provide for centralized management, IT departments can patch, update, and change the entire group of virtual desktops all at once.
+In addition, because VDIs provide for centralised management, IT departments can patch, update and change the entire group of virtual desktops all at once.
 This drastically reduces the effort required and makes disaster recovery much simpler.

-Perhaps most important of all, because the applications and devices remain segregated, VDIs help businesses lock down all data and maintain complete confidentiality.
-If a device is ever compromised, the IT department can simply deactivate the unit to prevent an unauthorized user from gaining access.
+Perhaps most important of all, because the applications and devices remain segregated, VDIs help businesses to lock down all data and maintain complete confidentiality.
+If a device is ever compromised, the IT department can simply deactivate the unit to prevent an unauthorised user from gaining access.

 In brief, transitioning to a VDI solution allows a company to:

 - Optimise facility usage